Post

 bin3

-Analyzing the payload, it begins by ensuring the Terminal window stays hidden while the payload is running in the background to conceal itself from the user.
+Analyzing the payload functions, it begins by ensuring the Terminal window stays hidden while it runs in the background to conceal itself from the user.

 code1